 - Fall 2022 applications are due by April 20, 2022.

 Students applying through the Ivy Plus Exchange Scholar Program or from the Bard Graduate Center may be eligible for year-round admission.
 Those applying for the Ivy Plus program should submit the Ivy Plus Exchange Scholars application through their home institutions.
 Bard Graduate Center students should submit the Bard/Columbia Consortium form through our online consortium application, which may be found here.

 Doctoral students from other institutions who wish to study at Columbia on a visiting basis should review the options below.

 International students seeking doctoral degrees whose institutions participate in special exchange partnerships with Columbia GSAS may apply as International Exchange Scholars.
 Applicants offered admission through special exchange programs are eligible to take classes and/or conduct research at the Graduate School.

 Please consult the exchange coordinator at your home institution for details about the partnership agreement between your institution and Columbia GSAS.
 Fellowship aid for any student admitted through an Exchange Scholar Program is strictly limited to the award described in the letter of admission.

 The Exchange Scholar application should be submitted only if you are applying from one of the institutions/programs below and your home institution has officially selected you as an exchange participant.
-Please check back in September for additional information and to access the 2022 application.
+Please check back in September to access the 2023 application.